Criteria and conditions

 Refugees whose family relationship post-dates the grant of their status, or whose application for family reunification has not been submitted within a period of three months after the grant of said status, are required to present additional documents such as an attestation by an architect confirming that the applicant’s accommodation is regarded as normal for a comparable family in Malta and which meets the general health and safety standards of the country and a confirmation of stable and regular resources which have not been obtained by virtue of recourse to the social assistance of Malta and which shall be deemed to be sufficient if they are equivalent to the national minimum wage in Malta.[7]

-Despite the law providing that family members of the refugee enjoy the same rights and benefits,[7] this does not translate in any actual right to residence and the only way is to apply for family reunification.
+Despite the law providing that family members of the refugee enjoy the same rights and benefits,[8] this does not translate in any actual right to residence and the only way for family members to enjoy such rights and benefits is to apply for family reunification.

-In 2021, Identity Malta accepted 10 applications for a total number of 12 people.[8]
+In 2021, Identitá accepted 10 applications for a total number of 12 people.[9]
+Data for 2023 was not provided.

 [1] Family Reunification Regulations, Subsidiary Legislation 217.06 of the Laws of Malta.